hishamss/bamazon/README.md

 # Bamazon(Amazon-Like)

 Bamazon is Amazon-like store with MySQL database. it takes orders from customer and updates the store inventory.
-The store manager also able to manager his store and the supervisor can view and manage the departmens through the manager and supervisor apps.
+The store manager also able to manage his store and the supervisor can view and manage the departmens through the manager and supervisor apps.

 - BamazonCustomer: through this app the customer is able to view the items on sale then he can place an order.